Saint John's Eve: Portugal

 There are St John's street parties in many cities, towns and villages, mainly between the evening on the 23rd and the actual St.John's Day on the 24th of June.
 St John's night in Porto (Festa de São João do Porto) has been described as "one of Europe's liveliest street festivals, yet it is relatively unknown outside" Portugal.
-The actual Midsummer, St John's day, is celebrated traditionally more in Porto and Braga.
+The actual Midsummer, St John's day, is celebrated traditionally more in Porto, Braga, and in the Azores, where it is known as Sanjoaninas and celebrated from the 21st to the 30th of June.

 Puerto Rico

-On the island of Puerto Rico, which had been named San Juan Bautista, after the saint, by Christopher Columbus, a night-long celebration, called "La Noche de San Juan" is held.
-After sunset, people travel to a beach or any accessible body of water (e.g. river, lake or even bathtub) and, at midnight, fall backwards into it three, seven or twelve times.
-This is done to cleanse the body from bad luck and give good luck for the following year.
+In honor of John the Baptist, a night-long celebration called Noche de San Juan (Saint John’s Night) is held in Puerto Rico, which was originally named San Juan Bautista (Saint John Baptist) by Christopher Columbus during his second voyage in 1493.
+After sunset, Puerto Ricans travel to a beach or any accessible body of water (e.g. river, lake or even bathtub) and, at midnight, plunge backwards into it three, seven, or twelve times.
+This is done to cleanse the body from bad luck and to gain good luck for the following year.
+It is also customary to stroll the Old San Juan historic quarter of San Juan, the capital municipality of the archipelago and island that bears the name of the saint.

 Shetland Isles

 The Johnsmas Foy festivities in the Shetland Isles, where the people are still proud of their Nordic roots also take place in the week building up to the 23/24 June.
-These may also have their origins in the Scandinavian St John's Eve festivities.
+Lerwick holds a Midsummer carnival.